 Descripció del projecte

 The Campus promotes the improvement of the experience and services for citizens and professionals, with measures that allow the most urgent shortcomings in our environment to be addressed, in line with sustainability criteria.
-Vall d’Hebron Barcelona Hospital Campus is developing projects to become a more pleasant, accessible and smart campus.
+In this sense, Vall d’Hebron Barcelona Hospital Campus is developing projects to become a more accessible and smart campus.

 We are building a people-friendly Campus, providing green spaces and taking advantage of natural resources.
 Restricting traffic flow and rearranging the flow of authorised vehicles, as well as a better flow of goods.

-All this is being planned in the context of the new VHIR building [link a projecte], which includes rearranging and reassessing the Campus buildings, evaluating them and applying sustainability measures aimed at efficiency and energy savings, constant maintenance and reduction of management costs.
+All this is being planned in the context of the new VHIR building, which includes rearranging and reassessing the Campus buildings, evaluating them and applying sustainability measures aimed at efficiency and energy savings, constant maintenance and reduction of management costs.

 Vall d’Hebron is actively incorporating mobile technology into its relations with patients and staff, as a tool to improve medical care, research, teaching, patient relations and, ultimately, contribute to improving the public health system.

-To improve professionals’ communication and knowledge, the Campus has also developed the We Are VH application, and is partnering in the development of other applications to facilitate the relationship and experience of patients and citizens.
+To improve professionals’ communication and knowledge, the Campus has also developed the We Are Vall d’Hebron application, and is partnering in the development of other applications to facilitate the relationship and experience of patients and citizens.

 Smart process management